Timeline of atomic models: all atom models in order

 Importance of the model

-Although Democritus's model lacked experimental evidence and a solid scientific basis at the time, it laid the foundation for the idea that matter was composed of discrete, indivisible units.
-However, this model did not have an immediate impact on the scientific community of its time and was superseded by other ideas until it re-emerged with more force in the era of modern science.
+Although Democritus' model lacked experimental evidence and a solid scientific basis at the time, it laid the groundwork for the idea that matter was composed of discrete, indivisible units.
+However, this model did not have an immediate impact on the scientific community of its time and was overtaken by other ideas until it re-emerged more strongly in the era of modern science.

 2. Model of John Dalton (1808)

 Dalton's atomic theory was the first scientifically based model.
-Dalton defined the concept of atom and concluded that in chemical reactions, atoms are neither created nor destroyed, but rather changed their distribution.
+Dalton defined the concept of the atom and concluded that in chemical reactions, atoms are neither created nor destroyed, but rather their distribution changes.

-The Dalton model of the atom, proposed by John Dalton in the early 19th century, was one of the first systematic attempts to explain the nature of matter and chemical reactions in terms of atoms.
+The Dalton atomic model, proposed by John Dalton in the early 19th century, was one of the first systematic attempts to explain the nature of matter and chemical reactions in terms of atoms.

 Atoms as indivisible units

 Dalton postulated that matter was composed of fundamental, indivisible particles called atoms.
-Each chemical element consisted of atoms identical to each other in terms of mass and chemical properties.
+Each chemical element consisted of atoms that were identical to each other in terms of mass and chemical properties.

 Atoms of different elements were different from each other in terms of mass and chemical properties.
-Dalton believed that atoms were the basic and indivisible units of matter and that chemical compounds were formed from the combination of atoms of different elements in fixed and defined proportions.
+Dalton believed that atoms were the basic, indivisible units of matter and that chemical compounds were formed from the combination of atoms of different elements in fixed, definite proportions.

 Conservation of mass